 Learning Communities at Mason

-When living in an LC, students will join like-minded peers to explore their passion areas on a deeper level, to connect to vital campus resources, and to grow both in and out of the classroom.
+When living in an LC, students will join like-minded peers to explore their passion areas on a deeper level, connect to vital campus resources, and grow both in and out of the classroom.
 Students in the same learning communities live together in a residence hall, which makes it easier to make connections within the Mason community.

-Benefits of Joining a Learning Community
+Benefits of Joining a Residential Learning Community

 • A supportive, educational, and exciting experience with a community of peers